 While you are waiting for the pan to heat, start rolling the balls of dough into 8-inch circles on a lightly floured board.
 I say “lightly floured” because if you use too much flour, the flour will stick to the tortillas through the cooking process.
 Start cooking (next paragraph) as soon as the pan is ready; I usually roll and cook a single tortilla, rolling the next one as the previous one cooks.

 Put a tortilla on the pan and let it sit for about 20-30 seconds on the first side.
-It is read to flip when light brown spot appear on the underside (peek!).
-Flip, and cook the other side of the tortilla the same way.
+It is ready to flip when light brown spots appear on the underside (peek!).
+Flip, and cook the other side of the tortilla the same way

 For the ingredients, you can choose from several fats: lard (traditional), butter, shortening, or vegetable oil.
 I chose lard for my first try.
 It came from lard in a jar that I bought at Whole Foods over a year ago.
 The original recipe calls for 1 teaspoons baking powder, but I left it out for Try 1.